JohnNadra/johnnadra-hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-John Nadra is a cognitive neuroscientist working with Dr. George Ron Mangun at the Center for Mind and Brain analyzing the neural mechanisms of attention in various capacities.
-The research conducted at the Mangun Laboratory utilizes eye-tracking, EEG, and fMRI to analyze saccadic activity, event related potentials, and BOLD signals, conduct spectral analysis, decode neural oscillations, and employ machine learning methods.
-Within this work, he is currently focused on investigating how self-generated momentary intentions in the absence of external cues initiate voluntary attention orienting.
+John Nadra is a cognitive neuroscientist working with Dr. George R. Mangun at the Center for Mind and Brain analyzing the neural mechanisms of attention in various capacities.
+John's research utilizes eye-tracking, EEG, MEG, fMRI and simultaneous EEG/fMRI to analyze saccadic activity, event related potentials, and BOLD signals, as well as to conduct spectral analyses, decode neural oscillations, and employ machine learning methods.
+Within this work, he is currently focused on investigating how self-generated momentary intentions in the absence of external cues initiate volitional attention orienting.

-In his spare time, he enjoys playing video games, reading books and playing with his cats, Deku and Kaya.
+In his spare time, he enjoys playing video games, listening to music and playing with his cats, Deku and Kaya.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JN_CV.pdf" "newtab" >}}CV{{< /staticref >}}.